Swarthmore College

 We hope you can join us!

-Our first cafe of the spring semester will feature Alejandra Azuero-Quijano, Assistant Professor of Anthropology, and will take place from noon to 1:00pm on Tuesday, March 5th in the Scheuer Room.
+Our second cafe of the spring semester will feature Simone Collins, Director of Counseling and Psychological Services, and will take place from noon to 1:00pm on Tuesday, April 9th in the Scheuer Room.

 The Aydelotte Foundation's Tuesday Cafes are a chance for faculty and staff to come together and enjoy a lunch while learning about other faculty and staff's varied roles on campus.